 With those points in mind, here is our Guardian Life Insurance Company review, which will offer you insight on the company’s history, their products, and financial strength.
 This review should only be a part of your full due diligence before you apply to any one company for coverage.
 Let’s dive in.

-Our Guardian Life Insurance Company of America Review for 2017
+Our Guardian Life Insurance Company of America Review

 One of the oldest life insurance companies in America, Guardian began in 1860 by the hands of Hugo Wesendonck alongside 20 other men; at the time, the company’s name was Germania Life Insurance Company of America.